coshx/drekkar/README.md

 ### What object should I use as a subscriber?

 A subscriber could be any object **except the watched target**.
-We recommend to use the activity as a subscriber (it is a common pattern).
+We recommend to use the activity/current context as a subscriber (it is a common pattern).

 ### Reserved names